Lercanidipine is a calcium channel blocker medicine used to treat high blood pressure (hypertension).

 The usual starting dose of lercanidipine is 10mg once a day.

-If this dose isn't working well enough (your blood pressure stays too high), you may need to increase your dose to 20mg once a day.
+If your dose is not working well enough and your blood pressure stays too high, you may need to increase your dose to 20mg once a day.
 Your doctor will tell you if you need to do this.

 How to take it

-Swallow lercanidipine tablets whole with a drink of water.
+Swallow lercanidipine tablets with a drink of water.

 Some brands have a score line to help you break the tablet to make it easier to swallow.
 Check the information leaflet for your brand to see if you can do this.

 Usually, treatment with lercanidipine is long term, even for the rest of your life.

 Take lercanidipine even if you feel well, as you'll still be getting the benefits of the medicine.

 If you forget to take a dose of lercanidipine, take it as soon as you remember, but make sure you take it at least 15 minutes before your next meal.